openstack/openstack-ansible/doc/source/draft-operations-guide/advanced-config.rst

 Additional services should be defined with a YAML file in ``/etc/openstack_deploy/conf.d``, in order to manage file size.

-See also `Understanding Host Groups`_ in Appendix C.
+See also `Understanding Host Groups <http://docs.openstack.org/project-deploy-guide/openstack-ansible/newton/app-custom-layouts.html>`_ in Appendix C of the Deployment Guide.

-.. _Understanding Host Groups: ../install-guide/app-custom-layouts.html#understanding-host-groups

 user_*.yml files
 ~~~~~~~~~~~~~~~~